Tenthmatrix/MatrixCX/README.md

 MatrixCX and Modules such as MatrixCX-Dashboard & MatrixCX-Website are developed from ground up to run in containerised environments and it can be easily run in a containerised environments such as Docker and Kubernetes.
 It follows the principles of Microservices strictly and each Module or Application of MatrixCX can be deployed, managed in a true Microservices model.

+How to Install MatrixCX Dashboard in kubernetes cluster in dev environment?

+- Set namespaces